 NEXSYS Modules require the use of a keyed CTS Connector Plug (P/N 18-440).
 The Connector Plug can be inserted into the module before or after insertion into any of the mounting variations.
 The Connector Plug can be removed from the module using an Extraction Tool (P/N 18-234) without removing the module from the mounting.
 NEXSYS Modules can be mounted in one of the following three ways:

 In-line Harness Boot: Module should be encased in the boot provided and secured to the harness using industry standard methods for in-line harness wiring.

 Flush Mount Bracket: Enclose module in bracket and mount bracket using customer provided fasteners.
 Removal of the module requires unfastening of the mounting bracket.
 Bracket hole spacing is consistent with many standard relay mountings.

 Right Angle Bracket: Bracket can be mounted (using customer provided fasteners) with or without module inserted.
 Slide module into bracket and ensure module has positively “clicked” into bracket.
 The module can be removed from the bracket (without removal of the bracket from the mounting surface) by releasing side retaining clips.
 Bracket hole spacing is consistent with many standard relay mountings.

 Type 1 Rail: Slide the module into the rail and secure using the lock-down bar that accompanies the rail.
 The module can be removed from the rail by releasing the lock-down bar and sliding the module out.

-LOGIC Modules will come supplied with an in-line Harness Boot.
-The optional brackets and Type 1 rail may be ordered seperately on our Part Configurator.
+NEXSYS Modules will come supplied with an in-line Harness Boot.
+The optional brackets and Type 1 rail may be ordered separately on our Part Configurator.